indirajith/fabric-setup/operations_guide.rst

 At this point the TLA CA server is on a listening on a secure socket, and can start issuing TLS certificates.

+.. note:: Everytime when fabric-ca-server start command is issued, it generates new pair of private, public key pairs.
+The certificates generated would have the latest key pair.
+At this point we can not use previously generated keys and certificate with this CA server.
+So, remove any previously generated crypto materials and start afresh.

 Enroll TLS CA's Admin
 ~~~~~~~~~~~~~~~~~~~~~~~